valadezMykel/WAT_A_BURGER/README.md

 ## Usage

-Not much but I did learn more about structuring files and making your project easily extensible.
+Not much, but I did learn more about structuring files and making your project easily extensible.

 ## License